 Any major United States Airport (contact email@example.com for quotes from smaller airports)

-After a quick break for lunch, we will visit to the most iconic Gaudi architecture in the city.
-The Basílica i Temple Expiatori de la Sagrada Família, also known as the Sagrada Família, is a large unfinished minor basilica in the Eixample district of Barcelona, Catalonia, Spain.
-Designed by the Catalan architect Antoni Gaudí, his work on the building is part of a UNESCO World Heritage Site.
+After a break for lunch, we will visit the most iconic Gaudi architecture in the city.
+The Basí lica i Temple Expiatori de la Sagrada Famí lia, also known as the Sagrada Famí lia, is a large unfinished minor basilica in the Eixample district of Barcelona.
+This magnificent edifice is a UNESCO World Heritage Site.

-After lunch, head over to the Picasso Museum, houses one of the most extensive collections of artworks by Pablo Picasso.
-With 4,251 works exhibited by the painter, the museum has one of the most complete permanent collections of works.
-Later have dinner at a quaint local café and head back to your hotel.
+After lunch, head over to the Picasso Museum, housing one of the most extensive collections of artworks by Pablo Picasso.
+With 4,251 works exhibited by the painter, the museum has one of the most complete permanent collections of his works.
+Later have dinner at a quaint local cafe and head back to your hotel

 This morning, after breakfast, visit the Cathedral of Barcelona, the Gothic cathedral and seat of the Archbishop of Barcelona, Catalonia, Spain.
 The cathedral was constructed from the thirteenth to fifteenth centuries, with the principal work done in the fourteenth century.

-Afterwards get lunch and head over to the Museu d’Historia de Barcelona and after the museum, we make stops at Placa del Rei square & Temple d’August.
-Then we will explore the Gothic Quarter of Barcelona and get dinner at a local café here before heading back to the hotel.
+Afterwards get lunch and head over to the Museu d’Historia de Barcelona and after the museum, we make stops at Placa del Rei square and the ancient Roman Temple d’August.
+Then we will explore the Gothic Quarter of Barcelona and get dinner at a local cafe before heading back to the hotel.

 Travel through to the breathtaking multi-peaked mountain range of Montserrat.
 Board a cogwheel train, visit a historic monastery on the Montserrat mountain range, and admire some incredible views.
 Later, return to your hotel in Barcelona.

-Today we start early and get on a train from Barcelona to Bilbao and enjoy the Spanish countryside.
-Once you arrive, check-in to your hotel and get settled.
-Have the rest of the day to explore Casco Viejo, the medieval old quarter, a lively riverside district of narrow alleys lined with modern shops and traditional taverns.
-La Ribera market has food stalls in a boatlike waterfront structure, flanked by pintxo bars serving Basque tapas on sticks.
+Today after breakfast we go by motor coach to Bilbao and enjoy the Spanish countryside along the way.
+Once we arrive, we check-in to our hotel and get settled.
+We have the rest of the day to explore Casco Viejo, the medieval old quarter, a lively riverside district of narrow alleys lined with modern shops and traditional taverns.
+La Ribera market has food stalls in a boat-like waterfront structure, flanked by pintxo bars serving Basque tapas on sticks.
 We return to the hotel, enjoy dinner and retire for the evening.

-Today, after breakfast, start your day with a visit to The Guggenheim Museum, a museum of modern and contemporary art designed by Canadian-American architect Frank Gehry, and located in Bilbao, Basque Country, Spain.
+Today, after breakfast, we start our day with a visit to The Guggenheim Museum, a museum of modern and contemporary art designed by Canadian-American architect Frank Gehry, and located in Bilbao.
 The museum was inaugurated on 18 October 1997 by King Juan Carlos I of Spain, with an exhibition of 250 contemporary works of art.

 Price per person is based on single or double occupancy.